 Hooking up via Bluetooth does not come without flaws.
-For starters, it works best only with windows 10, if you have a raspberry Pi or Mac you may have to do some playing around.
-Also note that Bluetooth mode does not enable any of the rumble features on your controller.
-Finally if the 2.4ghz band is really bad in your area such as too much interference there may be noticeable amounts of lag going to your Bluetooth receiver.
+For starters, it works best only with Windows 10, if you have a Raspberry Pi or Mac you may have to do some playing around.
+Also, note that Bluetooth mode does not enable any of the rumble features on your controller.
+Finally, if the 2.4ghz band is really bad in your area such as too much interference there may be noticeable amounts of lag going to your Bluetooth receiver.
 Overall, this is why sticking with the dongle/adapter is the best way to go.

-Xbox One confusion.
+Xbox One confusion and bootlegs.

-Picture Obtained from various AliExpress sources.
+Picture Obtained from various Ali-express sources.

+The confusion as to why people may think Xbox 360 and Xbox One controllers work together may be due to pictures like the one above.
 This actually comes from certain fraud companies that are floating around which bundle the China Xbox 360 receiver with this controller that looks strikingly like an Xbox One.
-What’s really going on here is China realized that the popularity of the Xbox 360 controller is dying off so since getting replacement plastics of the Xbox One is so easy it’s just a matter of repackaging the circuit board into the housing of the Xbox One and they are back in business again.
-Cashing in on PC gamer world that wants an Xbox One controller but don’t want to shell out $50(USD) for a controller from a local retailer and another $30 for the receiver.
+What’s really going on here is China realized that the popularity of the Xbox 360 controller is dying off so since getting replacement plastics for the Xbox One is so easy it’s just a matter of repackaging the circuit board into the housing of the Xbox One and they are back in business again.
+Cashing in on the PC gamer world that wants an Xbox One controller but doesn’t want to shell out $50(USD) for a controller from a local retailer and another $30 for the receiver.
 Instead, they got BOTH for only $32(USD).
-Often times these third party receivers have terrible pairing issues and loose button feel to them.
-In general you want to avoid products like these.
-Espechally if the decal where the Xbox logo is totally blank at like the picture above.
+Oftentimes these third-party receivers have terrible pairing issues and a loose button feel to them.
+In general, you want to avoid products like these.
+Especially if the decal where the Xbox logo is totally blank like the picture above.